filipcode123/roku-training/21-sample_app-01/README.md

 An app for watching one of a selection of videos.
 # Features
 * Focus on a row by focusing on a button then pressing `Right`.
+* Focus back to the button group by pressing `Left` while focused on the first item in the row list.
 * "Channel" subtitle updates when the focused row changes.
 * Play a video by selecting a row item.
 The video title matches the label selected row item.
 * Navigate back to the main screen from the video screen by presing `Back`.